visgl/loaders.gl/docs/api-reference/arrow/arrow-loader.md

 # ArrowLoader

 > The Arrow loaders are still under development.
-If you are interested in early access, please open an issue.

 The `ArrowLoader` parses the Apache Arrow columnar table format.